The sexual assault of someone you are close to can change the way that you see the world.

 - Don’t forget to take care of yourself and spend time coming to terms with your own feelings about the assault—seek professional help if you need to.
 Among other emotions, you might be feeling guilty, helpless, or angry toward the person who assaulted your child.
 These reactions are expected, but you are not expected to deal with them by yourself.

-You can contact the Office of the Dean of Students at 845-758-7454, or the Title IX coordinator at 845-758-7542 for more information about resources for you and your child.
+The Office of Title IX Coordination, 845-758-7542, is available to answer any questions and help connect you to additional resources.
 But first, out of respect for your child's privacy, be sure they are comfortable with your involvement.